heidi-holappa/tira-labra-2022/documentation/testing-documentation.md

 - Public Domain content from Project Gutenberg and the Finnish classic 'Seitsemän Veljestä'
 - First 100,000 decimals of pi

-For the automated tests at the moment both predefined inputs and randomized input are used.
-Based on research it seems that tests with randomized input are not recommended.
-In the future focus will shift more to predefined inputs so that failed tests can be more easily replicated.
+For the automated tests mostly predefined inputs are used, but few tests use randomly created material.

 ## Redoing Tests